mynenikoteshwarrao/BunExpressSetup/QUICK_START.md

 ## For Users (Installing Koti CLI)

-Once published to npm, users can install and use Koti CLI with:
+The Koti CLI is now published to npm!
+Install and use it with:

 ```bash
 # Install globally